-- select best producers,
+- selection of the best producers,

-- organize meetings with potential suppliers,
+- organization of meetings with potential suppliers,

-- provide translation and guide services
+- translator and guide service,

 - accommodate you in hotels,

-- rent car for you.
+- car rental.

 World FMCG industry